spsole/MyFeed/README.md

   <img src="https://worldbeater.github.io/mockups/myFeed.png" width="670"/>
 </a>

-## About
+## About app

 myFeed is an RSS reader for <b>Universal Windows Platform</b> (also planned support for Android and Linux).
-This app can collect news from websites, save them to your device and send toast notifications for you once new posts appear in your news feeds.
+This app can collect news from websites, save them to your device and send toast notifications once new posts appear in your news feeds.

 Application is completely free and open-source.
-No ads, no subscription fees.
-Unlimited trial version contains all features of a full one, but if you appreciate my work and would like to support myFeed's future development, please, consider donating.
+No ads, no mandatory subscription fees.
+Unlimited trial version contains all features of a full one.

 ## Application architecture

-myFeed utilises <b>MVVM</b> (Model-View-ViewModel) architectural pattern. <b>ViewModels</b> provide Views abstractions, exposing public properties and commands. <b>Views</b> are specific for each platform supported by myFeed (currently UWP Views only); ViewModels and Models do not rely on Views. <b>Models</b> represent real state content and logic; this part of MVVM pattern is implemented as <b>Services</b> and <b>Repositories</b> layers.
+myFeed utilises <b>MVVM</b> (Model-View-ViewModel) architectural pattern. <b>ViewModels</b> provide Views abstractions, exposing public properties and commands. <b>Views</b> are specific for each platform supported by myFeed (currently UWP Views only); ViewModels and Models do not rely on Views. <b>Models</b> represent real state content and logic; this part of MVVM pattern is implemented as <b>Entities</b>, <b>Services</b> and <b>Repositories</b> layers.
 There is a dependencies graph below to make all these points clear:

 <img src="/DependenciesGraph.png" width="400px">